CheeGY/cheegy.github.io/_posts/2021-01-10-IntroChapterFreeman.md

 - D. J. Hill and P. J. Moylan, _Connections between finite-gain and asymptotic stability_, IEEE Trans.
 Automat.
 Contr., 25 (1980), pp. 931-936.
 - D. J. Hill, _Dissipative nonlinear systems: Basic properties and stability analysis_, in Proceedings of the 31st IEEE Conference on Decision and Control, Tucson, Arizona, Dec.
 1992, pp. 3259-3264.

 There exist a number of robust nonlinear control frameworks and here are three that are relevant in this book.
-The first is the Lyapunov min-max approach, with the following references:
+The first is the Lyapunov min-max approach, also known as "guaranteed stability", with the following references:
 - G. Leitmann, _Guaranteed ultimate boundedness for a class of uncertain linear dynamical systems_, IEEE Trans.
 Automat.
 Contr., 23 (1978), pp. 1109-1110.
 - S. Gutman, _Uncertain dynamical systems--Lyapunov min-max approach_, IEEE Trans.
 Automat.
 Contr., 24 (1979), pp. 437-443.
 - G. Leitmann, _Guaranteed asymptotic stability for some linear systems with bounded uncertainties_, ASME J. Dynam.
 Syst.
 Meas.
 Contr., 101 (1979), pp. 212-216.